-The occupier of premises at which a public swimming pool, spa pool or splash park is situated must register it with Council, and then must also notify Council within 7 days of any change in the particulars provided (s35(2) of the Public Health Act 2010).
+The occupier of premises at which a public swimming pool, spa pool or splash park is situated must register it with Council, and must notify Council within seven (7) days of any change in the particulars provided (s35(2) of the Public Health Act 2010).

 To register your public pool, spa or splash park in the Penrith local government area, complete the Public Swimming Pool, Spa Pool and Splash Park Registration Form.
 A fee applies for this registration, but not to any later notification of changes to the details supplied.

 More information is available from the NSW Health website and in the NSW Health Public Swimming Pool and Spa Pool Advisory Document.

 Also refer to Schedule 1 - Public Health Regulation 2012 to view the requirements for public swimming pools, spa pools or splash parks.

 Legionella Control & Regulated Systems